Aggressive-Mohammed/Measures-of-central-tendencies-application/README.md

-This statistics application for measuring central tendencies
+This is a statistics application for measuring central tendencies